How Black Leaders Unwittingly Contributed To The Era Of Mass Incarceration

 GROSS: What do you object to about that speech?

 And so I don't think - when we think about our criminal justice system, I don't think we can imagine choices in isolation.
-The judge makes that decision, but we don't think about the quality of the place that he's being sent, right?
-And so what I'm trying to argue in the book is that we have to look at this system as a whole, and we have to look at all of its dysfunctions.
+We don't think about the quality of the place that he's being sent.
+What I'm trying to argue in the book is that we have to look at this system as a whole, and we have to look at all of its dysfunctions.
 And only until we do that will we really understand the damage that it's doing to people's lives.

 GROSS: You know, since the larger question in your book is asking us about how so many leaders of the African-American community came out for tougher measures against crime helping to lead this era of mass incarceration, you're also arguing against the claim that so many African-Americans focus on police crimes against black people, but they don't focus on black-on-black crime.
 You're trying to dispel that idea.